Summer Transportation Internship Program for Diverse Groups

 To be eligible to participate you must meet the following criteria:

-• Be U.S. Citizen (dual-citizens are also eligible)
+• Be a U.S. citizen (dual citizens are also eligible)

-• Be currently enrolled in a degree-granting program of study at an accredited U.S. institution of higher education recognized by the U.S. Department of Education (visit ed.gov/accreditation to verify your school and/or program of study), 3.0 GPA or higher desired.
+• Be enrolled in a degree-seeking program (AA/AS, BA/BS, Masters, JD, MD, or PhD) at an accredited higher education institution during the internship (visit ed.gov/accreditation to verify your school and/or program of study).
+Students pursuing only a credential or certificate program will be considered ineligible.

-• Applicants who are scheduled to graduate during the spring or summer semesters of this academic year are not eligible for consideration for the STIPDG unless: (1) they have been accepted for graduate school enrollment; (2) they have been accepted for enrollment at an institution of higher education; or (3) their acceptance is pending.
+• Applicants who are scheduled to graduate during the spring or summer semesters of this academic year are not eligible for consideration for STIPDG unless: (1) they have been accepted for graduate school enrollment, or other enrollment at an institution of higher education for a degree program; or (2) their acceptance is pending.
 There will be no exceptions.

 • Former STIPDG interns may apply but will not necessarily receive preferential consideration.

-• If you are accepted into the program, you will be required to go through a background investigation to determine suitability to work for U.S. DOT.
-You will also be required to sign a Code of Conduct and a Participant Agreement.
+Upon acceptance into the program, participants are required to go through employment eligibility verification and a background investigation to determine suitability to work for U.S. DOT.
+Participants will also be required to sign a Code of Conduct and a Participant Agreement.

 Program Components